 This post is also available in: Deutsch

-If your animal is with you, you can
+If your animal is with you, you

-- less lonely
+- feel less lonely

-- much more than without your animal
+- are more confident than without your animal

 WHAT IS A EMOTIONAL SUPPORT ANIMAL?

 It is important to know that an ESA animal has not been trained to perform a specific task.
 It only fulfils the function of being your emotional support animal.
-ESAs are not considered service animals.
+ESAs are therefore not considered service animals.
 They must therefore not be confused or compared with working dogs, such as guide dogs, assistance dogs, service animals, therapy animals or visiting dogs, which have been trained to perform special tasks.
 Of course, an ESA can train as a service animal and then enjoys the advantages associated with admission (e.g. as an assistant animal).
 Please also note, that if you register at ESAeurope, your dog does not become an assistance dog due to the registration process!

 YOU’RE REGISTERED! – WHAT IS THE NEXT STEP?